wujiyang/Triplet-Loss/README.md

   bottom: "label"
 }
 ```
-when training model with the CASIA-WebFace， trying to  set margin = 0.1 or 0.2.
+When training models with the CASIA-WebFace dataset，trying to  set margin = 0.1 or 0.2.
-In my experiments, when margin = 1,the loss didn't converge at all.
+In my experiments,  when margin = 1, the loss didn't converge at all.